mathewdoan/quote-generator/README.md

 # quote-generator

-This is a random quote generator created by Mathew Doan.
+This is a random quote generator created by Mathew Doan to practice using GIT.